katzur/story-sparks/README.md

 About Us page displays the details about the Story Sparks creators - their photos, names, job title and additional information.
 * Each creator has a short description field explaining their role in Story Sparks Co.
 * Page brings the User and creators closer - makes the purchase more personal, as the User knows who stands behind the brand.
-* When logged in as a superuser - additional buttons are availabe: "Add new creator", "Update creator" and "Delete creator".
+* When logged in as a superuser - additional buttons are available: "Add new creator", "Update creator" and "Delete creator".
 * "Add new creator" takes the superuser to a new page containing a form, which allows to add new members of Story Sparks Co. to the About Us page.

 <details> <summary> Contact Form </summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/contact-form.png">
 </details>

-Contact pagre allows the User to communicate with the Story Sparks Co.
+Contact page allows the User to communicate with the Story Sparks Co.
 Team.
 * Page contains a form, where the user can choose the category: Submit a request or Ask a question and add their details.
 * Once the contact form is sent - the User receives a success message in the top right corner informing about successful submission.
 * In case of any error while sending the form - the user receives an error notification in the top right corner.